sanjay-ks23/sanjay-ks23.github.io/_posts/2025-10-04-Villareal vs Real Madrid.md

 Villareal Home

-This game will give me a good persepctive as to where we actually are, not a rivalry but against a good attacking team.
+This game will give me a good perspective as to where we actually are, not a rivalry, but against a good attacking team.

-Similar starting line up with just valverde in Right back.
+Similar starting line-up with just Valverde in Right back.

 I have an opinion on our starting lineups, we should have found our starting lineup by now, we need to find it quickly, with the clasico coming in a few weeks.